maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

     $base-line-height:  1.618         !default

-The next natural step down in our scale is 1.159, which seems to be too much of a step down, so using another figure in our scale I calculate alternatives in case I need one:
+The next natural step down in our scale is 1.159, which seems to be too much of a step down, so using another figure in our scale I calculate alternatives in case I need one, and include them in [_define.sass][]:

+    $base-line-height:  1.618         !default

     // 1.618 - 0.105 = 1.513
     // 1.618 - 0.236 = 1.382